DoctorWhoof/RCC/text/rcc_to_do.md

 		[X] Multi Sample Export
 		[X] Selectable number of wave files.
 Too few and the macros will play weirdly, since they're baked in.
 I'm estimating 1 every 3 or 4 notes (3 or 4 per octave) should play OK and keep the SF2 file size under 500Kb.
 		[X] Export samples to a sub folder
+		[X] Export all instruments to .wav or .sfz

 	[X] Raise middle octave to C4 (to allow lower pitched notes)